MarcoGlorioso1994/DCSL-assignemnt/README.md

-# Nomoko Assignment
+# DCSL Assignment

-Express project with two hhtp endpoints.
-The first one stores the data from a csv file into an instance of MySql database.
-The second one receives two query params lat and long and return the estimated price for the specific coordinates.
-THE PROJECT NEEDS A MYSQL INSTANCE
+NodeJS project with Express framework.
+The project implements three endpoints.
+The first accepts the upper-right coordinates of the rectangular world and will create a planet instance.
+The second one accepts the orientation, start grid position and the path of a robot.
+The endpoint is used to save one robot.
+Multiple requests will give you the possibility to save multiple robots.
+The third endpoint is a get endpoint to get the final positions of each robot.
+It will return the final position of all created robots.

-## Environment components
+## Appendix

-To run this project, you will need to add the following components:

-`MySQL 8.0`

-`MySQL Workbench(UI client option)`
+The project implement an API REST to create the planet and to return the expected results related to the final position of the robots.

 ## API Reference